Online Economics Degree Programs

 HOW LONG DOES IT TAKE TO COMPLETE AN ECONOMICS DEGREE PROGRAM?

-Full-time students can usually earn a Bachelor’s degree in economics in about four years.
-A Master’s may be earned in about two years.
-And a PhD in economics calls for several years of study after earning a Bachelor’s.
+Full time students may earn a Bachelor’s degree in about four years.
+A Master’s may take about two more years.
+And a PhD often calls for at least four more.

 THE AVERAGE COST OF AN ECONOMICS DEGREE PROGRAM

-NCES put the average cost of attending a public, four-year school at $19,189 per year.
-Private and for-profit schools had higher average tuition: $39,529 per year.
+DataUSA put the average cost of attending a public, four year school at $7,427 per year.
+Private and for-profit schools had higher average tuition: $40,259 per year.
 Of course, you could find schools that cost more or less than these averages.
-Compare tuition costs for these online economics programs:
+Compare tuition costs for these online programs:

-According to the NCES states that 784 institutions offered general economics programs.
-From those schools, 40,722 degrees were awarded to students.
-The majority (89%) of these were Bachelor’s degrees.
+According to DataUSA, 881 institutions offered general economics programs.
+From those schools, 45,704 degrees were awarded to students.

 CHOOSING AN ACCREDITED ECONOMICS DEGREE PROGRAM

-- Accreditation Council for Business Schools and Programs ( ACBSP ): This organization accredits programs in business or related areas – like business economics.
-They focus on teaching quality, student outcomes, and a commitment to improvement.
+- Accreditation Council for Business Schools and Programs ( ACBSP ): Accredits programs in business.
+Or related areas.
+Like business economics.
+They focus on teaching quality and student outcomes.
+Also, if a school commits to improve.

-- International Accreditation Council for Business Education ( IACBE): This organization accredits undergraduate and graduate business programs.
-That may include those with a focus on economics.
-IACBE looks for excellence in business education, faculty qualifications, and other factors.
+- International Accreditation Council for Business Education ( IACBE): Accredits all levels of business programs.
+IACBE looks for excellence in business education.
+Plus, faculty qualifications and more.

-- AACSB This organization accredits business schools, some of which may offer economics programs.
-They evaluate areas like innovation, faculty, and professional engagement.
+- AACSB.
+Accredits business schools.
+They evaluate areas like innovation.
+Also faculty, and professional engagement.